First, I would like to thank Mohamad for inviting me to be a guest author on his blog. It’s an honor and very exciting! 🙂

 Header Background: You can upload any background image that you want.
 Therefore, you can get rid of that dark background if you like.
-Below are two examples of header backgrounds from my own blog:
+Below is the current background I’m using on my own blog:

 Social Menu: The social menu for this theme is located in the header, right below the title and tagline.
 A lot of icons are supported.
 I don’t use social icons, and they won’t appear unless you add them.

 Blog Logo: Your personal blog logo can be added and appears above the blog title.
 This will make the header taller in height than what’s shown in the demo.
 This is a nice feature if you like big headers.
 Personally, I specifically chose this theme because it comes with a short header; therefore, I didn’t add a logo.

 Homepage: The Baskerville 2 theme uses the “boxed” look.
 All posts are contained within boxes, both on the homepage and on single post pages.
 What I really like is that the post title is contained in its own little box with a tiny arrow pointing down into the featured photo or post body.
 If you like an airy, open theme, then this one isn’t for you.
 However, if you are like me, and love organized boxes, then you’ll love this theme.

 Post Formats: Baskerville 2 supports a whopping ten post formats!
 This is all of the formats that WordPress offers.
 This is a lot considering that many themes only support a few, or none at all.
 Each format is styled differently and looks great.
 I consider this to be a highlight of this theme.
 Below is a screenshot of some of the formats and how they look.
 You can also see how the post title looks, as mentioned above.